-To create a new repo not linked to a remote Git repository, click the Add Repo button.
-Deselect Create repo by cloning a Git repository, enter a name for the repo, and then click Create Repo.
+To create a new Databricks Repo not linked to a remote Git repository, click the Add Repo button.
+Deselect Create repo by cloning a Git repository, enter a name for the Repo, and then click Create Repo.

-When you are ready to add the Git repository URL, click the down arrow next to the repo name in the workspace to open the Repo menu, and select Git… to open the Git dialog.
+When you are ready to add the Git repository URL, click the down arrow next to the Databricks Repo name in the workspace to open the Repo menu, and select Git… to open the Git dialog.

 In the Git repo URL field, enter the URL for the remote repository and select your Git provider from the drop-down menu.
 Click Save.